VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # Video
-These two videos will show you everything you need to know to configure, deploy and run a fully featured, cross-platform Azure mobile application that you can use as an accelerated starting point for your next mobile app.
+These three videos will show you everything you need to know to understand, configure, deploy and run a fully featured, cross-platform Azure mobile application that you can use as an accelerated starting point for your next mobile app.

+### Quick Overview
+Watch this [quick 8-minute video](http://aka.ms/JSMQuickDemo) to understanding what JumpStreetMobile is and how easy it is to use.
+This video does skip over the configuration of dev portals for authentication and push notification providers for brevity sake but you can see that in the full click-through video below.

+### Installation and Basic Use
-Watch [this short video](http://myshortvid) to see just how easy it is to install and use JumpStreetMobile.
+Watch [this short video](http://myshortvid) to see just how easy it is to install JumpStreetMobile and F5-run it straight away.

+### Full click-through of Everything
-Watch [this much longer video](http://mylongervid) to see how to register your app with the authentication and push notification providers (Facebook, Twitter, Google, Microsoft, Apple, etc.).
-Sorry, configuring those developer portals is beyond what a solution template can target and automate for you!
-Someday maybe.
+Watch [this much longer video](http://mylongervid) to see a full click-through of every step, from creation to deployment.
+It covers how to register your app with the dev portals for authentication and push notification providers (Facebook, Twitter, Google, Microsoft, Apple, etc.) and the small details in Visual Studio that can hang up the beginner.

 # Footnote
 VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).